 Secretary of State - 1993-1996 Warren M. Christopher; 1996-2001 Madeleine Albright

 Secretary of Defence 1993-1994 Les Aspin; 1994-1997 William J. Perry; 1997-2001 William S. Cohen

-1994 - At the beginning of April the central African country of Rwanda descends into mayhem when the death of the nation's president in a plane crash unleashes a genocide.
+1994 - At the beginning of April a genocide erupts in the central African country of Rwanda when the nation's president dies in a plane crash.

-In just 100 days over 500,000 Rwandan Tutsis will be killed by their Hutu countrymen.
-(The International Criminal Tribunal for Rwanda estimates "some 800,000 Rwandans were killed."
+In just 100 days over 500,000 Rwandan Tutsis are killed by their Hutu countrymen.
+(The International Criminal Tribunal for Rwanda estimates "some 800,000 Rwandans were killed".
 Other sources estimate that between 800,000 and one million perish.)
 Thousands of Hutus opposed to the genocide are also killed.

 Up to two million Hutu and Tutsi Rwandans flee the country and up to one million are internally displaced.
-By early August an estimated one-quarter of the pre-war population of Rwanda has either died or fled the country.
+By early August about one-quarter of Rwanda's population has either died or fled.

 As the genocide unfolds world leaders, including the US, stubbornly refuse to intervene.

 The Clinton administration is especially reluctant to become involved, at first advocating the withdrawal of a UN peacekeeping force already stationed in Rwanda and then delaying the deployment of reinforcements.